qmsstudios/uosstructure/Departments/07_Department of Mindfulness & Integrative Practices/Department of Mindfulness & Integrative Practices.md

 The Department of Mindfulness & Integrative Practices provides a rigorous academic foundation in:

-•	**Mindfulness-Based Cognitive Optimization** – Studying the effects of mindfulness on cognitive performance, emotional regulation, and decision-making.
+Mindfulness-Based Cognitive Optimization** – Studying the effects of mindfulness on cognitive performance, emotional regulation, and decision-making.

-•	**Integrative Health & Exercise Science** – Exploring the role of physical movement, breathwork, and psychophysiology in holistic wellness.
+Integrative Health & Exercise Science** – Exploring the role of physical movement, breathwork, and psychophysiology in holistic wellness.

-•	**Neuroscience of Mindfulness & Self-Regulation** – Investigating the neural correlates of mindfulness and their impact on attention, memory, and emotional resilience.
+Neuroscience of Mindfulness & Self-Regulation** – Investigating the neural correlates of mindfulness and their impact on attention, memory, and emotional resilience.

-•	**Embodied Practices & Somatic Awareness** – Examining movement-based practices such as yoga, tai chi, and breathwork to enhance cognitive and physical well-being.
+Embodied Practices & Somatic Awareness** – Examining movement-based practices such as yoga, tai chi, and breathwork to enhance cognitive and physical well-being.

-•	**Stress Reduction & Adaptive Resilience** – Developing evidence-based strategies for managing stress and promoting adaptive responses to change.
+Stress Reduction & Adaptive Resilience** – Developing evidence-based strategies for managing stress and promoting adaptive responses to change.

-•	**Quantum Mindfulness & Cognitive Flow States** – Exploring advanced mindfulness practices that enhance focus, creativity, and cognitive flow.
+Quantum Mindfulness & Cognitive Flow States** – Exploring advanced mindfulness practices that enhance focus, creativity, and cognitive flow.

 ## **Degree Programs**

 ### **Undergraduate Programs (Bachelor’s Level)**

-•	**B.Sc.
-Mindfulness Studies** – A foundational program in mindfulness theory, cognitive optimization, and self-regulation practices.
+Bachelor of Science Mindfulness Studies** – A foundational program in mindfulness theory, cognitive optimization, and self-regulation practices.

-•	**B.Sc.
-Integrative Health Practices** – An advanced program focusing on holistic wellness, movement-based practices, and psychophysiology.
+Bachelor of Science Integrative Health Practices** – An advanced program focusing on holistic wellness, movement-based practices, and psychophysiology.

 ### **Graduate Programs (Master’s Level)**

-•	**M.Sc.
-Mindfulness Studies** – Advanced studies in mindfulness-based interventions, cognitive science, and applied neuroscience.
+Master of Science Mindfulness Studies** – Advanced studies in mindfulness-based interventions, cognitive science, and applied neuroscience.

-•	**M.Sc.
-Cognitive Optimization** – A specialized program in enhancing cognitive performance, adaptive intelligence, and self-regulation techniques.
+Master of Science Cognitive Optimization** – A specialized program in enhancing cognitive performance, adaptive intelligence, and self-regulation techniques.

-•	**Ph.D.
-Mindfulness & Integrative Practices** – High-level research into mindfulness, cognitive enhancement, and integrative health practices.
+Ph.D. in Mindfulness & Integrative Practices** – High-level research into mindfulness, cognitive enhancement, and integrative health practices.

 ## **Research, Innovation & Interdisciplinary Collaboration**